 Male brown-headed cowbirds sport glossy black plumage with a green sheen and a dark-brown head.
 Females are much less showy, with dull grayish brown feathers.
 The bland appearance of the female allows them to observe possible hosts building nests without drawing suspicion.
 Once the location of a good nest is known, the cowbird will return during the host specie's egg-laying period in hopes it will go unnoticed.
 Because cowbird eggs typically hatch earlier than those of the host, the cowbird has an advantage, in more ways than one.

-In most parasitized nests, the Brown-headed Cowbird removes one the of host eggs before laying its own to ensure it is incubated.
-Once hatched, the fledging continues to severely affect the host family.
-As cowbirds are usually quite larger than the host specie, the fledgling can dominate over nest-mates in space occupied and during feeding.
-They develop faster too, sometimes nudgling out eggs and smaller fledglings to give them more room.
+In most parasitized nests, the brown-headed cowbird removes one of the host eggs before laying its own to ensure it is incubated.
+Once hatched, the fledgling continues to severely affect the host family.
+As cowbirds are usually quite larger than the host specie, the fledgling can dominate other nest-mates in space occupied and during feeding.
+They develop faster too, sometimes nudging out eggs and smaller fledglings to give themselves more room.
 While the impact varies for different host species, what usually occurs is the loss of at least one of the host's young.

-More than two hundred species are known to be parasitized by Brown-headed Cowbirds.
-While there are those that known to evict cowbird eggs and fledgling for its nest, many species end up hatching the somewhat lazy bird’s young.
+More than two hundred species are known to be parasitized by brown-headed cowbirds.
+While some species evict cowbird eggs and fledglings from their nests, many species end up hatching the somewhat lazy bird’s young.

 - Cowbirds are known as such because they once followed grazing animals such as bison to feed on what was kicked up in their wake.
 They remain somewhat associated with large mammals such as cows.

 - Groups of cowbirds are known as a "herd" or "corral."

 - In the winter, brown-headed cowbirds join several other species of blackbirds to form large roosts, numbering well in the thousands.